An automatic system to detect equivalence between iterative algorithms: Algorithm equivalence

 In the first motivating example, the algorithms have the same number of states, and the state sequences are equivalent up to an invertible linear transformation.
 We call these algorithms \emph{state-equivalent}.

-In the second motivating example, the state sequence of algorithm \ref{algo3} can be transformed into the state sequence of algorithm \ref{algo4} with a linear transformation.
-However, unlike the first motivating example, the linear transformation is not invertible; indeed, algorithm \ref{algo4} uses fewer state variables than algorithm \ref{algo3}.
-Instead, recall that the sequence of calls to the gradient oracle are identical for algorithms \ref{algo3} and \ref{algo3}.
+In the second motivating example, the state sequence of \cref{algo3} can be transformed into the state sequence of \cref{algo4} with a linear transformation.
+However, unlike the first motivating example, the linear transformation is not invertible; indeed, \cref{algo4} uses fewer state variables than \cref{algo3}.
+Instead, recall that the sequence of calls to the gradient oracle are identical for \cref{algo3,algo4}.
 Hence these algorithms are \emph{oracle-equivalent}.

-\begin{definition} Two algorithms are oracle-equivalent on a set of optimization problems if, for any problem in the set and for any initialization for one algorithm, there exists an initialization for the other such that the two algorithms generate the same oracle sequence. \end{definition}
+\begin{definition} Two algorithms are oracle-equivalent on a set of optimization problems if, for any problem in the set and for all possible oracles, there exist initializations for both algorithms such that the two algorithms generate the same oracle sequence. \end{definition}

+Oracle-equivalent algorithms generate identical sequence regardless of oracles.
+For example, if two oracle-equivalent algorithms both call oracle $\nabla f$ and generate identical oracle sequence, they will still produce identical oracle sequence if we replace oracle $\nabla f$ to $\nabla g$ or every other possible oracle.
+Further, oracle equivalence is a symmetric relation.
 Notice that if the oracle sequences (that is, the oracles and their arguments $y^k$) are the same, then the oracles produce the same inputs $u^k$ for the linear systems of each algorithm.
 Hence, as shown in \cref{fig5}, oracle-equivalent algorithms have matching input $\bu$ and output $\by$ sequences.
 The solid double-sided arrow indicates the sequences $y^k$ and $\tilde y^k$ are identical, and the sequences $u^k$ and $\tilde u^k$ are identical.